meraki/docker-toolkit/README.md

 ### Reset
 This will delete **EVERY NETWORK** in the org - so make sure to use a test org for demos.

+## Updating

+Docker is also great for updating containers, you should be able to just do:

+`docker pull whitlow/meraki`

+## Current quirks

+*networks are made in batches of 4, so if you ask for 10 - you should get 12 *sometimes networks don't get made (should be a small %) *it binds to the first template in the org (alphabetically) *created networks are wireless networks
+*reset deletes all networks in the org (use a test org)